 The goal of this breakfast bowl is to feel fulfilled after breakfast, but not FULL.

 Since it’s spring, I got the urge to cook up some delicious (and easy-to-find) spring veggies and make this Spring Greens Breakfast Bowl!
-To round out the bowl, I added a Dr. Praeger’s burger (seared in a skillet) and a sunny-side up egg.
-The result was a breakfast bowl that was delicious and filling but gave me plenty of energy for the morning.
+The result was a breakfast bowl recipe that was delicious and filling but gave me plenty of energy for the morning.

 You can dig into this one and feel good about it!

-I picked some veggies for this bowl that looked really fresh and bright on the particular day I was in the market, but the nice thing about this bowl is that it’s incredibly flexible.
+I picked some vegetables for this bowl that looked really fresh and bright on the particular day I was in the market, but the nice thing about this bowl is that it’s incredibly flexible.
 I would pick 2-3 veggies that sautee well and look very fresh and call it a day.
-A few ideas would be the zucchini and rapini that I used, but could also expand to peppers, squash, spring onions, brussels sprouts, and maybe even some cabbages.
+A few ideas would be the zucchini and rapini that I used, but could also expand to peppers, squash, green onions, brussels sprouts, grape tomatoes, mushrooms, avocado, and maybe even some cabbages.